Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Multi-transonicity in black hole accretion: retrospective and contemporary aspects

 \section{Multi-transonicity in black hole accretion: retrospective and contemporary aspects}

-For accretion onto astrophysical black holes, the transonicity is characterised by a transition from the subsonic state ($M<1$, where $M$ is the Mach number of the flow) to the supersonic state ($M>1$), or vice versa.
-For the present work, the Mach number $M$ is considered to be the local radial Mach number for stationary transonic accretion solution.
-For our purpose, we define $M$ to be the ratio of the local advective velocity $u$ (defined in the subsequent section) and the local speed of the propagation of the acoustic perturbation (local barotropic sound speed) $c_s$ as defined in the subsequent section.
-Such transition may be a regular one through the sonic point and is associated with the transition of $M<1 \longrightarrow M>1$ type or may be a discontineous one through a stationary shock and is associated with the $M>1 \longrightarrow M<1$ type transition.
-As a consequence of the fact that the non linear equations describing the steady, inviscid stationary axisymmetric flow can be tailored to form a first order autonomous dynamical system, the physical transonic accretion solution for the stationary axisymmetric flow can formaly be realized as critical solution on the phase portrait spanned by $M$ and the radial distance measured from the event horizon -- see, e.g., \cite{crd06,gkrd07} and references therein.
+For accretion onto astrophysical black holes, the transonicity is characterized by a transition from the subsonic state ($M<1$, where $M$ is the Mach number of the flow) to the supersonic state ($M>1$), or vice versa.
+For the present work, the Mach number $M$ is considered to be the local radial Mach number for stationary transonic accretion solutions and is defined to be the ratio of the local advective velocity $u$ (defined in subsequent sections) and the local speed of the propagation of the acoustic perturbation (local barotropic sound speed) $c_s$ as defined in subsequent sections.
+Such a transition may be a regular one through the sonic point and is associated with the transition of $M<1 \longrightarrow M>1$ type or may be a discontinuous one through a stationary shock and is associated with the $M>1 \longrightarrow M<1$ type transition.
+The non linear equations describing the steady, inviscid stationary axisymmetric flow can be tailored to form a first order autonomous dynamical system \citep{rb02,rb03,ray03b,rbcqg07}.
+The physical transonic accretion solution for the stationary axisymmetric flow can formally be realized as critical solution on the phase portrait spanned by $M$ and the radial distance $ r $ measured along the equatorial plane -- see, e.g., \cite{crd06,gkrd07} and references therein.

 For low angular momentum sub-Keplerian accretion, such transonic features may be exhibited more than once on the phase portrait of the stationary solutions.
-Such multi-transonicity as well as the resulting shock formation phenomena for axisymmetric accretion under the influence of various post Newtonian potentials, mainly, under the influence of the Paczy\'nski and Wiita \citep{pw80} pseudo-Schwarzschild potential \footnote{This one is believed to be the most effective black hole potential introduced in the literature till date, see, e.g., \cite{abn96,das02} and references therein, for further detail.}, has been widely studied in the literature, see e.g., \cite{lt80,az81,boz-pac,boz1,bmc86,c89,ak89,abram-chak, das02,dpm03,fuk04} and references therein.
+Such multi-transonicity as well as the resulting shock formation phenomena for axisymmetric accretion under the influence of various post Newtonian potentials, mainly, under the influence of the Paczy\'nski--Wiita \citep{pw80} pseudo-Schwarzschild potential\footnote{It is usually believed that the Paczy\'nski--Wiita \citep{pw80} pseudo-Schwarzschild potential is the most effective one among all the approximate non-rotating black hole potentials introduced in the literature so far -- see, e.g., \citep{abn96,das02} and references therein, for further detail.}, has been widely studied in the literature, see e.g., \cite{lt80,az81,boz-pac,boz1,bmc86,c89,ak89,abram-chak, das02,dpm03,fuk04} and references therein.